jackmaden/philosophybreak/src/pages/articles/kierkegaard-life-can-only-be-understood-backwards-but-must-be-lived-forwards/index.md

 After all, life is here to be experienced.
 What kind of experiences appeal to you?
 Spending time with loved ones?
 Expressing your creativity?
 Feeling the sun on your face?

-Perhaps working out how to structure our lives more around such nourishing experiences, making a commitment to really show up for and _live in_ them, is the only real ‘plan’, the only real _solution_ we need.
+Perhaps working out how to structure our lives more around such nourishing experiences — making a commitment to really show up for and _live in_ them — is the only real ‘plan’, the only real solution we need.

 ## Learn more about Kierkegaard’s philosophy (and the existentialism it inspired)